-The stream-aquifer water interaction scheme developed by Di et al. (2011) was incorporated into CLM4.5 (and called CLM_RIV).
+The stream-aquifer water interaction scheme (including groundwater lateral flow) developed by Di et al. (2011) was combined with CLM4.5 (the combined model was called CLM_RIV).
 We first describe the new model briefly as follows.
 Based on Darcy’s law and the Dupuit approximation (Bear, 1972), the lateral flow between a river and the neighboring groundwater can be expressed as: